 I'm excited to be a guest blogger for Cali Fabrics and have the opportunity choose fabric from their large collection of knits for my "jumpsuit".
 The emerald green double brushed poly from Cali Fabrics was my jumping off point for this project because I knew I wanted something comfortable and in a beautiful color (it comes in a large selection of both solids and prints, too!).
 If you haven’t used double-brushed poly before, it’s definitely a knit to try.
 It’s stable (keeps it’s shape), soft, washable and doesn’t curl when you work with it.
 If you’re new to knits and need something light to mid weight, this is a great place to start.
 And on top of it all, it’s pretty wrinkle free so it travels well.
 The fabric has a 59" inch usable width and took 4 yards to make the top, pants and tie.

-I paired the Morrison Top and Coffeehouse Pant patterns because they are versatile enough to adapt to a project like this.
+I paired the Morrison Top and Coffeehouse Pant patterns (both are in a "Summer Bundle" sale for $15!) because they are versatile enough to adapt to a project like this.
 Needless to say, I have several versions of these patterns already in my closet but reinventing them as a jumpsuit makes them look completely different.
 I sewed the top in a straight size 6 and made a few easy changes to the pant pattern to give it the “jumpsuit” look I was after.

 Here are the changes I made: